Radiation-dominated polar emitting region of an accreting X-ray pulsar -- I. Polarization- and spectrum-dependent structure, and the emergent continuum: Discussion

 The system of equations analysed by \cite{2021MNRAS.508..617Z} (appendix~A) corresponds to equations of G2021, but accounts for the effects of the gravitational acceleration and viscosity (the scattering is assumed to be isotropic).
 The viscosity terms are neglected during the consideration of the origination of photon bubbles in the WKB approximation.
 Since the development of photon bubble instability is related to perturbations of the mass density and total radiation flux, its description should not be strongly dependent on the particular results for the electron temperature.

 The process of the going out of the plasma beyond the column needs to be modelled in detail in the framework of MHD simulations.
 Simple estimates were made by \cite{1988SvAL...14..390L}.
-One can obtain that the mass growing above the neutron star crust can originate between outpourings a dense gas-dominated non-steady thermalized layer of a relatively small height.
+One can obtain that the mass growing above the neutron star crust can originate between outpourings a dense gas-dominated non-steady thermalized layer of the height \mbox{$Z\lesssim 2kT{R^2}/({GMm_{\rm p}})\approx 60 ~{\rm cm}$} (for the constant temperature taken to be equal \mbox{$6$~keV}).
 This layer, or `the thermal mound' \citep{1998ApJ...498..790B}, can be ignored in the calculations of the radiation transfer in the funnel, since its altitude is small and the energy exchange throughout the medium above the layer is significant.

-The radiation energy density corresponding to the post-shock velocity \mbox{$\sim 1/7$} of the pre-shock value cannot serve for the implementation of the bottom boundary condition, since this post-shock value of the velocity was obtained for an infinite shock wave in free space (e.g.~\citealt{1967pswh.book.....Z}).
+The radiation energy density corresponding to the post-shock velocity equal to \mbox{$1/7$} of the pre-shock value cannot serve for the implementation of the bottom boundary condition, since this post-shock value of the velocity was obtained for a typical infinite shock wave (e.g.~\citealt{1967pswh.book.....Z}).
 The circumstances of \mbox{X-ray} pulsars (e.g.~the boundedness of the settling mound by the neutron star surface, the transverse boundedness of the gas flow, the presence of a magnetic field) lead to \mbox{$\gamma\sim 1$}.
 The used value of $\gamma$ leads to \mbox{$v(R)$} of about \mbox{$3\times 10^{8}$--$4\times 10^{8}~{\rm cm~s^{-1}}$}.
 A reasonable variation in $\gamma$ in both directions cannot change the results considerably (for \mbox{$\gamma>0.99$} a steady solution does not often exist~yet).

 The model described in Sections~\ref{sec:calc} and \ref{sec:res} does not imply the consideration and solution of the energy equation for the total radiation energy density (Appendix~\ref{app:eur}).
 One can guess that its inclusion and thus the transition to solving two separate problems (obtaining the velocity profile, e.g.~\cite{1973NPhS..246....1D}, and then self-consistent calculation of the electron temperature and spectral radiation energy density) may appear more useful in some studies.
 Nevertheless, the method described in the present paper guarantees full compliance of all obtained distributions in the framework of hydrodynamical approach, providing better, as well as joint, fulfilment of the \mbox{Liouville} theorem.
 The self-consistent solutions take into account the result of calculating the realistic frequency photon redistribution, in contrast to the spectrum-integral approaches including the equations of a form of those of Appendix~\ref{app:eur}.